 Many of ITU's scientific and technological activities necessitate handling radioactive isotopes in glove boxes to avoid airborne activity and the spread of contamination in the workplace.
 At the start of the D&WM Programme, the ITU had about 400 glove boxes, of which about 200 are still in use.
 Glove boxes and equipment must be dismantled and removed.
-By September 2005 some 200 glove boxes, including related equipment, had been dismantled.
 After removal of the equipment and material, the interior of the glove box is decontaminated to facilitate dismantling of the containment to suitable dimensions.
 The resulting radioactive waste, including glove box sections, is then sorted, characterised and appropriately sealed in plastic bags and loaded into 200-litre drums, prior to being dispatched to the Central Decontamination Operations Department at the FZK for further treatment.
 To protect against spread of contamination during measurements, a caisson structure, including ventilation and fume hood, was constructed and put into operation.